D1025/TownOfUsModified/README.md

 If all Impostors die before a certain point in the game, a random crewmate is selected to become the Traitor.\
 The Traitor has no additional abilities and their job is simply to avenge the dead Impostors.\
-Once this player has turned into the Traitor their alliance sits with the Impostors.
+Once this player has turned into the Traitor their alliance sits with the Impostors.\
+The Traitor is offered a choice of up to 3 Impostor roles when they initially change roles.

 ### Game Options
 | Name | Description | Type | Default |